ludovicato/Analysis_Affluence_to_Temples/README.md

 <br>

 ## Database description<br>
 My database tracked informations about every visit to the temples we followed.
-It was split in 4 tables, as reported in the following image: the two main tables gave us informations respectively on every single visit and on every single temple, while of the minor two one helped us with geographical analysis, using the cities to have a wider view by region, and the other helped us analysing which gods were more sought after.<br>
+It was split in 4 tables, as reported in the following image: the two main tables gave us informations respectively on every single visit and on every single temple, while of the minor two one helped us with geographical analysis, using the cities to have a wider view by region, and the other gave us informations on which gods were worshipped in which temples.<br>

 ![overview](https://github.com/ludovicato/Analysis_Affluence_to_Temples/assets/119680854/d6f0f7b7-6b5e-4a21-b925-7b8f7f94ce62)